Station master: Deputies and staff

-Historically, the station master was deputised (in his absence) by an assistant station master (ASM).
+Historically, the station master deputised an assistant station master (ASM).
 In large stations this might be a full-time position.
 In smaller local stations, the ASM title was often attached to another post, such as senior booking clerk, or even head porter.
 On heritage railways, the ASM role is often unchanged from this historic role.
 The ASM post also continues in many Commonwealth nations, and other countries which have experienced British influence.
-In contemporary British railway operations, the station manager is commonly deputised by one or more shift station managers.
+In contemporary British railway operations, the station manager often deputises one or more shift (or duty) station managers.

 The number of other employees at a railway station varies according to size.
 A historic station master would typically manage a number of booking clerks (responsible for ticket sales and financial auditing), porters (responsible for platform safety, luggage transportation, and cleaning), and often ancillary staff in catering, left luggage, and maintenance roles.
 Although technically part of the engineering department, a station master might also have day-to-day management of signalmen in the station's signal box.

 Social position

 From the late Victorian era onwards, station masters became prominent figures in local communities.
 Invariably they would be provided with a substantial house and, in rural communities particularly, would have significant social standing.

 The uniforms worn by station masters, whilst varying widely between different railway companies, often incorporated gold braid embroidery, and peaked caps with gold banding, giving the office-holder a high profile in the community.
 With his uniform, official housing, and public prominence, the station master was respected and widely attributed with seniority in the local community.

 Some station masters achieved legendary fame in their communities.
 The late James Miller, long-serving station master at Oxford railway station, received widespread recognition for his devoted service in the post, including civic decoration, a public-subscription retirement gift, the award of the British Empire Medal, and the naming of a carriage siding after him.

-In the Beeching cuts of the 1960s many small stations were closed and the station master's house, along with other railway property, sold off.
+In the Beeching cuts of the 1960s, many small stations were closed and the station master's house, along with other railway property, were sold off.
 Typically, these buildings retained their original name and in many communities the Station Master's House can still be found as a private dwelling or converted into a restaurant.

-In current Indian society station masters continue to enjoy a high social standing, and there is considerable competition for vacancies.
+In current Indian society, station masters continue to enjoy a high social standing, and there is considerable competition for vacancies.
 Indian Railways staff who have attained the grade of assistant station master (ASM), or station master (including regional station managers), have their own professional body or trade union, the All India Station Masters' Association.